apollographql/apollo/docs/source/resources/graphql-glossary.md

 }
 ```

+`id` is an argument to human in the query above.

 <h2 id="alias">Alias</h2>
 <p>An alternative name given to the result of a field to avoid conflicts during data fetching.</p>